-I don’t often blog about banking in Canada; Because, let’s face it, I don’t want to put you to sleep.
+I don’t often blog about banking in Canada; Because let’s face it, I don’t want to put you to sleep.
 But, as I was reading today’s news, I came across an interesting turnaround by one of Canada’s larger banks: TD Bank.
 They appear to have been on a downward spiral of greed and customer gouging (the likes of which I don’t think I’ve ever seen).

 More people should be talking about this.
-For most Canadians, we probably feel like something is wrong with how the banks operate, but there’s never been such an egregious example like we have now.
+For most Canadians, we probably feel like something is wrong with how the banks operate, but there’s never been such an egregious example as we have now.
 And, let’s face it, doing business here in Canada is hard.
 You have to face a Government and their overbearing taxes, a difficult economy, and the banks are experts at squeezing away what’s left of your money.

 2. TD Bank then cuts the payroll of some 1,600 TD employees